Beginner Guide

 Your physical devices are the gateway to all your digital accounts.

 Be careful with app permissions.
 Review which apps have access to your camera, microphone, location, and contacts.
 Revoke permissions that are not essential.
+A flashlight app does not need access to your contacts.

-Step 5: Think Before You Share
+Step 6: Think Before You Share

 The most effective privacy tool is your own judgment.
 Before sharing anything online, ask yourself: